Goodbye Yellow Brick Road (song): Critical response

 "Goodbye Yellow Brick Road" received generally positive response from music critics.
 Janis Schacht of Circus describes it as "delicate and beautiful".
 AllMusic writes that the song is "a vocal triumph" and a "pinnacle of its style".
 Billboard stated that the song's "sonic impression is still strong and haunting" and the "blending of voices with strings on the bridges is beautiful," although the lyrics are sometimes difficult to understand.
 Cash Box described the song as "soft, melodic pop that’s going to impress folks all over again as to [John's] performing abilities," going on to say that "Bernie Taupin’s lyrics are again highly poetic and blend perfectly with Elton's music."
+Record World called it "a gorgeous John-Taupin tune that rivals their very best compositions" with a "beautiful melody woven through a standout lyric."

 In 2010, Rolling Stone magazine ranked it No. 390 in their list of the 500 Greatest Songs of All Time.

 In 2018, The Guardian ranked the song number six on their list of the 50 greatest Elton John songs, and in 2022, Billboard ranked the song number four on their list of the 75 greatest Elton John songs.